 You will be assisted with the connection onto your flight across to Zanzibar.

 Tropical Air (Light Aircraft): Fly from Arusha (ARK) to Zanzibar (ZNZ) - arrival and departure times to be confirmed

 Sunshine Marine Lodge offers peace and spectacular views of the turquoise waters of the Indian Ocean and Mnemba Atoll, one of the most bio diverse coral reefs on Zanzibar.
 Guests also have exclusive access to a private beach area on Muyuni Beach.
-This private beach features a restaurant, beach bar as well as umbrellas and sun lounges.
-It is reachable by foot on a 700m walk during low tide or by boat.
-It is a perfect get away for those, who would like to relax, be active and explore away from the crowds.
+This private beach features a restaurant and beach bar as well as umbrellas and sun loungers and is reached by foot on a 700m walk during low tide or by boat.
+It is a perfect get away for those who would like to relax away from the crowds.

 You will need to check out of your room this morning but you can remain at the hotel and use all the facilities until you are collected for your transfer back to the airport.
 Alternatively, if you have an evening flight, the hotel may be able to arrange a late check out for you (additional cost and payable directly to the hotel) subject to the availability of the room.